467: No Such Thing As Free Laundry

 But he was a big deal and people used to go just to the Hazlitt Hotel just because that's where he lived.

-Seamus Heaney used to go there, obsessed with him, and they would have meetups there just to be able to be in the sort of presence of the location of this great person who everyone seems to have forgotten, except it turns out, you, Anna Trump.
+Seamus Heaney used to go there obsessed with him and they would have meetups there just to be able to be in the sort of presence of the location of this great person who everyone seems to have forgotten except it turns out you and it.

-People know who William Hazlet is, but I did happen to take a a book of his essays on my gap here, which I know is, I just told these guys backstage.
+I mean he's a famous people people know who William Hazlitt is, but I did happen to take a book of his essays on my gap here, which I know is, I just told these guys backstage.
+I know.

 The essays themselves were my drugs, James.